mgadda/swift-parse/README.md

 ## Overview

 SwiftParse is a parser combinator library.
-This project is in its earliest iterations and is not stable.
-Maybe that'll change someday!
+This project is still iterating rapidly and is not stable.

 [![Build Status](https://travis-ci.org/mgadda/swift-parse.svg?branch=master)](https://travis-ci.org/mgadda/swift-parse)